 email@example.com joined Watsi on November 29th, 2016.
-One year ago, firstname.lastname@example.org joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. email@example.com's most recent donation supported Mai, a hardworking man from Cambodia, to fund a surgery to treat a severe infection.
+60 other people also joined Watsi on that day! firstname.lastname@example.org's most recent donation supported Nob, a hardworking dad-of-four from Cambodia, to fund hand surgery.

 email@example.com has funded healthcare for 41 patients in 8 countries.